Evangelical Beliefs On Alcohol And Drug Addiction And Rehab

 Find Help Today For Addiction

-If you’re an Evangelical Christian and you’re struggling with addiction to drugs or alcohol, today could be day to make a difference in your life by learning more about rehab.
+If you’re an Evangelical Christian and you’re struggling with addiction to drugs or alcohol, today could be the day to make a difference in your life by learning more about rehab.
 With the right treatment, recovery from addiction is possible.
 Thousands of Evangelicals across the world have overcome problems with drugs and alcohol by getting help, often from other Evangelicals.
-Please contact a dedicated treatment provider today to get answers to your questions about rehab and learn more about your options for faith-based recovery programs.
+Contact a treatment provider today to get answers to your questions about rehab and learn more about your options for faith-based recovery programs.